There are also pages for groups in

 Information from the Autumn 1997 Issue of "Dancing Forth".

-The Morningside Club, Edinburgh
+Morningside Scottish Country Dance Club, Edinburgh

 They have assorted classes throughout the week in halls all over Edinburgh, catering for all ability levels from Beginners, through Intermediate I and II to Advanced and Demonstration classes.
 They also have Junior classes for children over 7, an "Afternoon Social" class on Tuesday afternoons, and assorted dances throughout the season - see the events page for more details of these.